maheenmatin/Z3-BatchSolver/README.md

 ---

 ### 📦 Coming Soon
-- Support for cvc5 via a similar program
-- CLI options for controlling timeout and file paths
+- Revised test setup - no need to organise by number of variables and maximum degree!

 ---